mainmatter/mainmatter.com/src/posts/2017-08-28-creating-web-components-with-glimmer.md

 ---
 title: Creating Web Components with Glimmer
 authorHandle: jjordan_dev
-bio: 'Senior Frontend Engineer, Ember Learning core team member'
+bio: "Senior Frontend Engineer, Ember Learning core team member"
 description:
-  'Jessica Jordan explains what web components (aka custom elements) are and shows how they can be built using Glimmer.js.'
+  "Jessica Jordan explains what web components (aka custom elements) are and shows how they can be built using Glimmer.js."
 tags: ember
 tagline: |
   <p>At <a href="https://youtu.be/TEuY4GqwrUE?t=58m43s">this year's EmberConf the Ember core team officially announced</a> the release of <a href="https://glimmerjs.com/">Glimmer</a> - a light-weight JavaScript library aimed to provide a useful toolset for <strong>creating fast and reusable UI components</strong>.
 Powered by the already battle-tested Ember-CLI, developers can build their Glimmer apps in an easy and efficient manner as they already came to love building applications in Ember.js before.</p>